Basque Country, Spain – What You Should See And Do

 Let’s not forget the wine!
 To sample the best, you need to travel to the area known as Rioja Alavesa.

 Rioja Alavesa is known for its many vineyards.
-You will find a special wine from Gipuzkoa, called Txacolín, that is only sold in Basque Country.
-The Spanish language dictionary defines this white wine as a “slightly sour light” wine made in Basque Country.
+You will find a special wine from Gipuzkoa, called Txacolín, only sold in Basque Country.
+The Spanish dictionary defines this white wine as a “slightly sour light” wine made in Basque Country.
 Simultaneously, the Basque language dictionary defines it as a “light and quite acidic” wine made, especially on Basque Country’s coast.
-Definitely, txacolín can be defined as a new type of wine or a new concept of wine.
+Txacolín can be defined as a new type of wine or a new concept of wine.
 However, txacolín is not the only distinct drink in this area.
-You will be able to taste Pacharán and Kalimotxo, which originate from the Basque territory.
+You can taste Pacharán and Kalimotxo, which originate from the Basque territory.
 Lastly, try the popular Basque cider; this is a trendy winter drink.

 Another delicacy that Basque Country offers is cheese.
 Basque cheese is typically made with sheep’s milk.
 As with any region in France, there is a wide range of cheeses.
 One that stands out among all the others is Idiazábal cheese.
 Idiazábal cheese is one of the best cheeses in the world.
-Make sure that you make a point to Idiazábal cheese.
+Make sure that you make a point about Idiazábal cheese.

 Basque Country is famous for the cake “Pastel Vasco.”
 A dessert that originates from the Basque-French region of Lapurdi.
 Pastel Vasco appeared in the nineteenth century.
-Each family has a traditional recipe for it, and it is passed down from one generation to another.
+Each family has a traditional recipe for it, which is passed down from generation to generation.
 It is made of dough, flour, butter, and eggs and filled with pastry cream, although some are filled with apricots or other fruits from the area.

 Cities To Visit In Basque Country